simonmichael/hledger/hledger/test/errors/README.md

 ### recentassertions
 ```
-hledger: Error: /Users/simon/src/hledger/hledger/test/errors/./recentassertions.j:4:8:
+hledger: Error: /Users/simon/src/hledger/hledger/test/errors/./recentassertions.j:5:8:
   | 2022-01-01 *
-4 |     a               0 = 0
+5 |     a               0 = 0
   |                       ^^^

-The recentassertions check is enabled, so accounts with balance assertions
+The recentassertions check is enabled, so accounts with balance assertions must
-must have an assertion no more than 7 days before their latest posting date.
+have a balance assertion no more than 7 days before their latest posting date.
 In account a,
 the last balance assertion (2022-01-01) was 8 days before
 the latest posting (2022-01-09).

 Consider adding a more recent balance assertion for this account.
 Eg:

-2022-07-31 *
+2022-08-03 *
     a    $0 = $0  ; <- adjust
 ```